How to improve your swim performance in cold water and not sabotage your swim

 Does your performance suffer when you're swimming in cold water?
 Professor Mike Tipton explains what you can do to improve it

-They tend to be thin with long limbs – which is almost the perfect anthropometric and morphological make-up to cool in water.
-Sometimes the only advice you can give is to ‘go and put some weight on’, which isn’t great for them.
-So what can we do based on what we know about cold-water swimming?
+Sometimes the most effective advice you can give, aside from kitting up with the best triathlon wetsuit possible, is to ‘go and put some weight on’, which isn’t great for them.
+So what else can we do based on what we know about cold-water swimming?

-Tips for performing better in cold water
+The professor’s tips for performing better in cold water

 Number one is we know that you can habituate to the cold shock response.
 So it’s smart to get used to the first couple of minutes of an immersion so that when you go charging down or dive into the water on race day, you’re not starting with uncontrollable hyperventilation or increased workload of your heart.

-Secondly – and this is less commonly known – anything you can do to increase the insulation on the arms and particularly the upper part of the arms will help.
+Secondly, and this is less commonly known, anything you can do to increase the insulation on the arms and particularly the upper part of the arms will help.

 When swimmers fail in cold water, we know that that’s pretty much related to dysfunction in the tricep region of the arm.
 As the arms are cylinders with low mass and large surface area, they’re the perfect shape to cool.

-Also, some studies we have done show that once the water temperature drops below 25°C [so pretty much all our swimming!
-Ed] exercise actually makes you cool more quickly in water than if you stayed still, as blood is circulating to perfused muscles (like the arms, which are working hard) from the rest of the body.
-So insulation in the arms is an important factor.
+Also, some studies show that once the water temperature drops below 25°C (so pretty much all our swimming at least in the northern hemisphere), exercise actually makes you cool more quickly in water than if you stayed still, as blood is circulating to perfused muscles from the rest of the body.

 So keeping your arms warm is important if you want to have a speedy T1 and get out with the lead bike pack!